Using the Spectrum Analyzer

 2.1 Hardware Setup

 In order to measure a signal with the Spectrum Analyzer instrument, there must first be a signal to measure.
-To this end, step 2.2 of this guide describes setting up a simple loopback circuit that connects the Test & Measurement Device's Waveform Generator and Oscilloscope pins.
+To this end, a simple loopback circuit will be set up to connects the Test & Measurement Device's Waveform Generator and Oscilloscope pins.

-Connect the Test & Measurement Device>'s scope Channel 1 pin (orange wire) to the device's wavegen Channel 1 output pin (yellow wire).
-For devices that use differential input channels, such as the Analog Discovery Studio with MTE cables, make sure to connect the scope Channel 1 negative pin (orange wire with white stripes) to the ground pin associated with wavegen Channel 1 (black wire).
+For devices that use differential input channels, such as the Analog Discovery Studio with MTE cables, make sure to connect the oscilloscope channel 1 negative pin (orange wire with white stripes) to the ground pin associated with wavegen channel 1 (black wire).

 Note: The Analog Input channels can be used with BNC Cables.
 For more information, see the Using the Oscilloscope guide.

 When using a device with BNC cables, make sure to set the attenuation of the oscilloscope probes in the channel options menu.

 With the loopback circuit set up, a signal must now be applied to the analog output pins.
 WaveForms' Wavegen instrument will be used to accomplish this.

 From the Spectrum Analyzer instrument, opened in Section 1.2, return to WaveForms' Welcome page by clicking on its tab at the top of the screen.
 In the Welcome tab, open the Wavegen instrument (noted by the red arrow in the image at right).
 Click the Run button () in the control bar near the top of the window (red box in image at right) to begin outputting a signal.
 With default settings, a 1V (2VPP), 1kHz sine wave is applied to the wavegen Channel 1 output pin.
 Change the Frequency to 500kHz by selecting the value from the drop-down menu or by typing into the text field, including the SI prefix.